Larimar: Large Language Models with Episodic Memory Control

-Table \ref{longgen} shows Larimar's recall performance does not degrade much with increasing input context length, even compared to some of most competitive baseline LLMs trained with longer training context.
-We also compare with Supersizing Transformer~\cite{supersizing} which is a memory-augmented model, however it did not show competitive recall performance because it was not trained to perform memory-conditioned generation.
+Table \ref{longgen} shows Larimar's recall does not degrade much with increasing input context length, even compared to some of most competitive baseline LLMs trained with longer training context.
+We also compare with Supersizing Transformer~\cite{supersizing}, a memory-augmented model, however it did not show competitive recall performance because it was not trained to perform memory-conditioned generation.
 Due to memory processing in the latent space, Larimar is also efficient is terms of number of KV cache token computation compared to baseline methods.
-Our experiments on 128 facts case shows that the average time required by Larimar to read from memory is 0.36s compared to 1.44s for Mistral7b base model.
+Our experiments on 128 facts show that the average time required by Larimar to read from memory is 0.36s compared to 1.44s for Mistral-7b base model.

 Learning to copy from the context remains an important aspect underlying transformers' impressive language modeling and other abilities \cite{devlin2018bert, raffel2020exploring, olsson2022incontext}.
 LLMs with non-attention based architectures, such as state space models, often underperform \cite{gu2022efficiently, gu2023mamba} transformers in language modeling, which is at least partly attributed to an inability to copy from the context, as well as an inability to generalize to longer contexts, when compared to transformers \cite{jelassi2024repeat}.
 Those investigations have fueled research on hybrid architectures.
 The results presented here suggest that combining a hierarchical memory model with a generative pretrained transformer, as in Larimar, could be a promising path in that direction.
 The end-to-end training of the fixed-size latent memory with the decoder in Larimar adds an explicit state to the decoder, writing to which helps controlling the decoding, thus allowing truthful copying from context in a generalized manner.
 The memory control also provides real-time knowledge editing \textcolor{black}{as well as information leakage prevention}.